 Now you have more flexibility - We offer both hearing aid insurance & hearing aid warranty cover

-To give hearing aid users more flexibility around this issue, we now offer two options, read the comparisons below to see if a warranty for your hearing aid could be a better option.
+To give hearing aid users more flexibility around this issue, we now offer two options: hearing aid insurance and hearing aid warranty.
+Read the comparisons below to see if a warranty for your hearing aid could be a better option.

-*Figures quoted are estimates and are subject to change.
-Always check with your insurance company or agent for the specific prices and terms.
+*Please note that the figures quoted are estimates and are subject to change.
+Always check with your insurance company or agent for specific prices and terms.